mktgurl/googlemaps_pdxincidentbug/README.md

 Specifically, construction reported by WSDOT and accidents near Tacoma/Boeing have been showing up on Interstate 5 between Vancouver, WA and Portland, OR mapping software.
 I first saw this behavior in mid-January 2015.

+If you navigate on Google Maps to "133 exit, Tacoma WA" and also to "Portland, OR" you'll see that this traffic alert shows up at both locations.